Foosball Tips. I want to get better at Foosball and want a complete guide to improving my game.

 You need to be watching and your men and always moving them to follow that foosball

-As a beginner you will not be doing your play any good if you are trying to do fancy things like trying to score from the goalie.
-It is possible, but it is challenging, and there are much better moves you can be doing with the goalie.
+As a beginner, you will not be doing your play any good if you are trying to do fancy things like trying to score from the goalie.
+It is possible, but it is challenging, and there are much better moves you can do with the goalie.

 The goalie is there to stop the ball then pass the ball back out to your other men

 We all like to win, playing players we know we can beat will make us feel better about ourselves.
-However, to improve your game, quickly, it can be helpful to play players that are better than us.
+However, to improve your game, quickly, it's helpful to play players that are better than us.

 It is better to improve your defense by losing to a superior opponent than it is to enhance your attack by playing a worse player.
 You will make more significant gains.

-Also as your defense get better, you will get more opportunities to attack this better player, and take shots at the opponent’s goal, improving your attacking skills
+Also, as your defense gets better, you will get more opportunities to attack this better player, and take shots at the opponent’s goal, improving your attacking skills

 If you require more information, please check these references